appacademy/unified-setup/apple-silicon-mac-addendum.md

 Visual Studio Code is available compiled as either Intel, Apple Silicon or as a Universal App.

-You can install either the Apple Silicon or Universal Version and it will work fine on your Apple Silicon based Mac.
+You can install either the Apple Silicon or Universal Version and it will work well on your Apple Silicon based Mac.

 ### __Recomendation:__ Install the Apple Silicon or Universal Version